AI-generated answers are no longer always copied and pasted. Many applications block paste to prevent users from inserting AI-generated text directly.

-But here is what users do: a student reads text from ChatGPT on a phone/screen, then retypes it into an exam box.
+But users can still read text from ChatGPT or another source on a phone or second screen, then manually retype it into a question box.
 No paste.
 No clipboard.
 No obvious plagiarism trail.

 How does it work?

-We trained and evaluated the model on thousands of sessions that included both natural writing and retyping, and the AI reached over 90% accuracy at distinguishing the two.
+We trained and evaluated the model on thousands of sessions that included both natural writing and retyping.
+In our evaluation, the model reached over 90% accuracy at distinguishing the two in longer text scenarios with a baseline sample.

 Why this matters beyond paste blocking and content analysis

 Copy paste can be blocked.
-If a student reads an answer on a phone and retypes it into the exam box, paste blocking does nothing.
-Content analysis can still help, but it is probabilistic, misclassifies often, and it can be evaded by paraphrasing, short answers, or careful edits.
+If a user reads an answer on a phone and retypes it into the answer box, paste blocking does not stop that behavior.
+Content analysis can still help, but it is probabilistic, can misclassify, and can be harder to rely on with paraphrasing, short answers, or careful edits.

 Retype Detection sits on top of those layers.
 It does not judge what the text says.
 It looks at how the text was produced, and adds a behavioral signal that can bring more clarity when the words alone are not enough.